noelcharlie/MusicRec/README.md

 ## Description

-The goal of a Recommender System is to dentify products most relevant to the user There are many ways to identify common functionalities between code The first concept illustrated is a popularity based recommender system
+The goal of a Recommender System is to dentify products most relevant to the user.
+To study patterns between users and songs and to provide recommendations based on it.

 ## Motivation
 -Inspired by the various music recommnedation applications like Spotify and Saavn, we tried to implement the same by displaying a simple song recommendation system.

 ## Technologies-
 Python 3.6
 Jupyter Notebook